mawenlong2016/CAFU/tutorial/User_manual.md

 - **Protein-level Evidence**

-  In this module, coding potential evidence of transcripts is fistly evaluated using CPC2 (Kang *et al*., 2017).
+  In this function, coding potential evidence of transcripts is fistly evaluated using CPC2 (Kang *et al*., 2017).
 Then for coding transcripts, Pfam (Finn *et al*., 2014) will be used to identify the protein families.

-  Here, we use the file ```/your directory/CAFU/test_data/others/assembled_transcript.fasta``` to execute this module.
+  Here, we use the file ```/your directory/CAFU/test_data/others/assembled_transcript.fasta``` to execute this function.

   Then three outputs will be returned: